-Cracks in the bearing area of a girder are unacceptable unless they are less than 0.1 mm in width and are initiated by a stress raiser, such as a formed hole in the girder.
+Cracks in the bearing area of a deck panel are unacceptable unless they are less than 0.1 mm in width and are initiated by a stress raiser, such as a formed hole in the deck panel.
 Unacceptable cracks in the bearing area will result in the rejection of the unit.

-Cracks in the anchorage area of a girder exceeding 0.7 mm in width are unacceptable and will result in the rejection of the unit.
-All cracks in the anchorage area 0.2 mm to 0.7 mm in width shall be repaired by epoxy injection in accordance with the manufacturer's instructions.
+Cracks in the anchorage area of a deck panel exceeding 0.3 mm in width are unacceptable and will result in the rejection of the unit.
+All cracks in the anchorage area 0.1 mm to 0.3 mm in width shall be repaired by epoxy injection in accordance with the manufacturer's instructions or by other methods as approved by the Engineer.
 Coring shall be carried out to confirm the penetration of the epoxy into the cracks if so requested by the Engineer.

-Cracks outside the girder bearing and anchorage areas that are wider than 0.3 mm or longer than 300 mm are unacceptable and will result in the rejection of the unit.
+Cracks outside the deck panel bearing and anchorage areas that are wider than 0.3 mm or longer than 300 mm are unacceptable and will result in the rejection of the unit.